JVeselinovic/receipt-processor-challenge/README.md

 lombok annotation is used for model classes.
 Validation annotations are used based on the OpenAPI specification defined in api.yml requirements.
-# How to run the app using docker
+# How to run the app locally using docker
 Get the project receipt-processor-challenge.
 The solution jar is at jar/ folder
 Build the docker with spring boot and java and project jar: